tanakrit-d/Appium-Swipe-Actions/README.md

 ## Overview

-The purpose of this library is to provide a number gesture/interaction functions for Appium mobile automation.
+The purpose of this library is to provide a of number gesture/interaction functions for Appium mobile automation.
 The gestures are platform agnostic, which allows the user to provide a WebElement - or locators for both Android and iOS in the same function call.

 ## Available Functions